zsy23/chinese_nlp/embedding/experiment/experiment_report.md

 **Word Similarity**

-Preprocess in order to compute all word vector
+Preprocess in order to compute all word vector. (below fasttext experiment also does this)

 ```
 cut -f 1,2 ../CWE/data/240.txt | awk '{print tolower($0)}' | tr '\t' '\n' > queries.txt